Greater Boston Legal Services

 Boston, MA

-The Employment Law Unit (EU) of GBLS, New England's oldest nonprofit legal services organization, is dedicated to helping low-wage workers in the Greater Boston area to fight exploitation and abuse in the workplace.
-EU provides free legal representation to individual workers (with a focus on low-wage immigrant workers), does community-based outreach and legal education, and represents grassroots community-based organizations in systemic policy campaigns to improve wages, job opportunities, job security and benefits for low-income working families.
-Most of EU’s staff are members of UAW Local 2320, the National Organization of Legal Services Workers.
+Greater Boston Legal Services, New England's oldest nonprofit legal services organization, is dedicated to helping low-wage workers in the Greater Boston area to fight exploitation and abuse in the workplace.
+The Employment Law Unit provides free legal representation to individual low-wage workers, does community-based outreach and legal education, and represents grassroots community-based organizations in systemic policy campaigns to improve wages, job opportunities, job security and benefits for low-income workers.
+Our advocacy and direct representation focus on clients and issues that will advance racial justice and immigrant rights.
+Most staff are members of UAW Local 2320, the National Organization of Legal Services Workers.
 They work closely with the Massachusetts labor movement, often joining forces with the Massachusetts AFL-CIO and individual unions to advocate for low-wage workers' rights before the state legislature and administrative agencies.

-This position is open to students at all levels but priority will be given to students with a demonstrated interest in or background with plaintiff-side employment law, union-side labor law, or advocacy on behalf of immigrant workers.
-Fluency in Spanish, Haitian Creole, or Portuguese is strongly preferred but not required and all students who have strong community ties are encouraged to apply.
+This position is open to students at all levels but priority will be given to students with a demonstrated interest in or background with plaintiff-side employment law, union-side labor law, or advocacy on behalf of low-wage and immigrant workers.
+Fluency in Spanish, Haitian Creole, Portuguese, Cantonese or Mandarin, and Vietnamese is helpful but not required.

 Address cover letter to: